ehemp/hello-world/README.md

 # hello-world
-str text = "Ahoy!
+text = "Ahoy!
 Just getting myself into coding and developing.
 Liking javascript and C# quite a bit.
 I love beer"